TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Leptogenesis

 with $n_N^\eq$ being the equilibrium number density, $\Gamma_N$ the decay width, and $g_N=2$ the number of degrees of freedom.
 Collecting all relevant processes that change the abundance of the neutrino, $Y_N$, and the one of the ($B-L$)-asymmetry, $Y_\BL$, we finally arrive at two coupled Boltzmann equations

-We assume that all SM particles are in thermal equilibrium at all time.
+We assume that all SM particles are in thermal equilibrium at all times.
 Due to its fast gauge interactions, we can assume equilibrium also for the new, heavy particle $S$.
-The new particle $F$, however, is not strictly in equilibrium during all of the relevant time, but we have checked that the assumption of equilibrium will not affect the evolution of $Y_{\BL}$, while having a significant advantage with respect to the computing time.
-Furthermore, $D,~W$ and $S$ indicate the relevant (inverse) decay, washout and scattering processes including both, the usual standard leptogenesis interactions as well as the ones arising from our new Lagrangian.
+The new particle $F$, however, is not strictly in equilibrium during all of the relevant time.
+We have checked that the equilibrium assumption will not affect the evolution of $Y_{\BL}$ up to $z=10^6$, while having a significant advantage concerning the computing time.
+While it may be reasonable to extrapolate this result up to $z=10^8$, we leave explicit verification to future work when more substantial computing resources become available.
+Furthermore, $D,~W$, and $S$ indicate the relevant (inverse) decay, washout, and scattering processes, including both the usual standard leptogenesis interactions as well as the ones arising from our new Lagrangian.
 We define the usual washout parameter $K$ as

-In the following, we will study both, the strong ($K=10^{2}$) and weak ($K=10^{-2}$) washout scenario.
+In the following, we will study both the strong ($K=10^{2}$) and weak ($K=10^{-2}$) washout scenario.
 As the new contribution in our model, Eq.~\eqref{eq:ModelO2} is not directly interacting with the sterile neutrino sector, the Boltzmann equation for the change of the heavy neutrino number density remains unaltered with respect to the standard leptogenesis case.
 The decay rate $D$ is given by

 with $H(z)=1.66 (\sqrt{g_*}m^2_{N0})/(M_{\mathrm{Pl}}\,z^2)$ and $K_{n}(z)$ being the modified Bessel function of the second kind.
 The scattering rates, $S = 2S_s + 4S_t$, in Eq.~\eqref{BE1} are given as